Full Metal Jacket poster

 The inciting incident occurs at 12 minutes when Hartman discovers a jelly donut in Pyle's footlocker.
 Rather than punishing Pyle alone, Hartman institutes collective punishment - whenever Pyle fails, the platoon suffers.
 This disrupts the ordinary brutality and creates internal conflict within the unit..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 21% of the runtime.
-This reveals the protagonist's commitment to The platoon "blanket parties" Pyle - beating him with bars of soap in towels while Joker reluctantly participates.
+This illustrates the protagonist's commitment to The platoon "blanket parties" Pyle - beating him with bars of soap in towels while Joker reluctantly participates.
 This active choice to dehumanize their fellow recruit crosses a moral threshold and completes their transformation into killers, but at tremendous psychological cost., moving from reaction to action.

 The Collapse moment at 77 minutes (66% through) represents the emotional nadir.
 Here, Cowboy is shot by a sniper and lies dying in agony in the open, unable to be rescued.
 The platoon is pinned down, helpless.
 When finally reached, Cowboy - Joker's connection to his humanity - begs Joker to kill him.
-Joker refuses; Cowboy dies screaming., shows the protagonist at their lowest point.
+Joker refuses; Cowboy dies screaming., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 74% of the runtime.
 Joker mercy-kills the sniper with his pistol.
 He finally becomes what the Marines created him to be - a killer.
 The duality collapses.
 His eyes show the same deadness as Pyle's.
 He has synthesized his two sides by accepting the darkness., demonstrating the transformation achieved throughout the journey.